• Skip to primary navigation

 I told them I wanted to be a marine biologist, and they took me to the New England Aquarium to visit not just the penguins, but the seals and the fish, too.
 We went to the library so I could take out books about marine life.

-I hope that whatever Eleanor tells me she wants to do, I’m able to encourage her and find things to help her decide if she truly wants that to be her future.
+I hope that whatever E tells me she wants to do, I’m able to encourage her and find things to help her decide if she truly wants that to be her future.
 (If you asked her now, she would probably tell you she wants to be a digger.
 I’m guessing she means someone who drives a digger, but hey… a girl can dream!)

 No matter what she decides she wants to do for her career, we’re encouraging her interests now.
 I’m trying really hard not to push her toward one thing or another, but to go with whatever she finds most interesting.
 At this age, that means I’m wholeheartedly embracing her love of construction trucks rather than bringing her down the pink, glittery princess toy aisle.